ewasm/benchmarking/README.md

 # Fill Benchmarks

 This is unnecessary to run benchmarks.
-But to recreate benchmarks.
+Use to refill benchmarks or add a new benchmark.

-Setup tools.
+First setup tools.

 ```sh
 # get hera, tests, and testeth as described above